Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 The power of ethereal magic casts a strange aura over your physical presence.
 Your body is still adjusting to the material plane, as if it struggles to remain physical and yearns to return to its ethereal form.

-# Poltergeist Sorcerer Quirks
-You can pick from or roll on the Poltergeist Sorcerer Quirks table to create a quirk for your character.

 # Poltergeist Magic

 ## Poltergeist Spells